laravel-enso/documentation/docs/backend/vue-datatable.md

 Options:
 - `routePrefix`, required, string, the common route segment, used for reading the data
 - `dataRouteSuffix`, optional, string, the ending route segment, used for reading the data | default is `tableData`
-- `name`, optional, string, the title used for the table.
-If not given, no title is used
-- `icon`, optional, string or array of strings, expects Font Awesome icon classes (make sure the used class is available in the page, via a local or global import).
+- `name`, optional, string, the title used for the table export.
+If not given, no title is used (make sure the used class is available in the page, via a local or global import).
 If not given, no icon is used
 - `crtNo`, optional, boolean, flag for showing the current line number
 - `cache`, optional, boolean, flag for activating the cache for the table total count